FAQs for Incoming Students

-If at any time you are doing more or less credits, all you need to do is let us know, via email email@example.com, and we will adjust you budget accordingly.
+If at any time you are doing more or less credits, all you need to do is let us know, fill out the Credit Adjustment Form located on the Financial Aid page of the Portal or the website, and we will adjust your budget accordingly.

 3. I just received a bill in the mail, and it says I owe the school by X date.
 I have received an award notice and/or a disclosure statement from my lender, my aid will not be in until after the tuition due date.
 How am I supposed to come up with all that money?

-If you are going to be paying by cash, then you need to have your bill paid by that date.
-If you are receiving loans, and you owe a balance after your loans come in, then the balance is due by that date.
-If you are receiving loans, and it covers your balance, your tuition is deferred until your aid comes in.
+If you are going to be paying by cash, then your bill is due by that date.
+If you are receiving student loans and you owe a balance after your loans come in, then the balance is due by that date.
+If you are receiving loans and have accepted your award, and it covers your balance, your tuition is deferred until your aid comes in.

-As long as all documents are received and completed, including TMCLS receipt of your official transcript posting your baccalaureate degree, a new student can expect the proceeds from the loans in approximately week 2 or 3 of the term.
+As long as all documents are received, completed and your loan accepted, including TMCLS receipt of your official transcript posting your baccalaureate degree, a new student can expect the proceeds from the loans in approximately week 3 of the semester.
 The best way to avoid any unnecessary financial stress is to have budgeted at least one month of living expenses out of pocket.

-All second term student aid is held until grades are officially received from the Registrar’s Office.
-Proceeds can be expected in approximately week 6 of the term.
+All second semester students’ aid is held until grades are officially received from the Registrar’s Office.
+Proceeds can be expected in approximately week 6 of the semester.
 The best way to avoid any unnecessary financial stress is to always have budgeted living expenses for at least two months.

 Financial Aid is available at the beginning of the term as long as you are in good academic standing (2.00 GPA and above) and meet all other eligibility requirements.

-A: You will receive an e-mail to your Cooley student account when funds have come in.
-This e-mail details how to receive your refund check if applicable to you.
+A: You will receive an email to your Cooley student account when loan funds have disbursed.

 If you have signed up for direct deposit, your refund will be electronically sent to your bank.